bryanzhou008/Hard_Label_Black_Box_Attack_GNN/README.md

+# Content of the original repository we forked from:

-# Black-box Adversarial Attack to GNN
+## Black-box Adversarial Attack to GNN

 Code for [A Hard Label Black-box Adversarial Attack Against Graph Neural Network](https://arxiv.org/pdf/2108.09513)